Treact - Recursive Components in React

 import allTrees from "./data.json";

-// This is only a subset of - domain, kingdom, phylum, class, order, family, genus, species
+// domain, kingdom, phylum, class, order, family, genus, species

 "Kingdom",